omdevteam/om/docs/html/_sources/example_cspad_geom.rst.txt

-Example *cspad.geom* for the CSPAD detector
+Example *cspad.geom* for the CSPAD Detector
 -------------------------------------------

 .. code-block:: ini